ccdschool/fsharpdaybyday/week01/day01/README.md

 ## Simple function calls
 This was easy - as it was supposed to be.
 Still there is something to learn here: How to call a function in the Functional Programming language of F#.

 Just write the name of the function - _printfn_ in this example - followed by any parameters.
-No parentheses, no delimiters except spaces are required.[^f_parents]

-[^f_parents]: However, _printfn ("Hello, World!")_ will work just fine.
+No parentheses, no delimiters except spaces are required.
+(However, _printfn ("Hello, World!")_ would work just fine.)

 Let's try this with 2 parameters: